simoncrowe/dcgan-tensorflow-floydhub/README.md

                          DEFAULT: 256> \
         --output_width=<THE WIDTH OF THE IMAGES YOU WANT THE GAN TO OUTPUT
                         DEFAULT: output_height> \
-        --epoch=<NUMBER OF TIMES THE PROGRAM WILL CYCLE THOUGH YOUR TRAINING DATA BEFORE COMPLETING TRAINING.
+        --epoch=<NUMBER OF TIMES THE PROGRAM WILL CYCLE THROUGH YOUR TRAINING DATA BEFORE COMPLETING TRAINING.
 DEFAULT: 25> \
-        --sample_dir=/output (this needs to remain '/output' as this is the only location FLoydhHub persists files once a command/job has been succesfully executed.) \
         --train"

-##### Example of command when using a FloydHub dataset (pre-existing or your own)
+##### Example of command using a FloydHub dataset

     $ floyd run \
         --gpu \